rust-windowing/winit/FEATURES.md

 - **Window decorations toggle**: Decorations can be turned on or off after window creation
 - **Window resizing**: The windows created by winit can be resized and generate the appropriate events when they are.
 The application can precisely control its window size if wanted.
-- **Window transaprency**: Winit allows the creation of windows with a transparent background.
+- **Window transparency**: Winit allows the creation of windows with a transparent background.
 - **Window maximization**: The windows created by winit can be maximized upon creation.
 - **Window maximization toggle**: The windows created by winit can be maximized and unmaximized after creation.
 - **Fullscreen**: The windows created by winit support being fullscreen.
 - **Fullscreen toggle**: The windows created by winit can be switched to and from fullscreen after creation.
-- **Child windows**: Windows can be created relative to the client area of other windows, and parent windows can be disabled in favor of child windows.
+- **Popup windows**: Windows can be created relative to the client area of other windows, and parent windows can be disabled in favor of popup windows.
+This feature also guarantees that popup windows get drawn above their owner.
   ***//DISCUSS: SHOULD THIS BE SUPPORTED?***

 ### System Information
-- **Monitor list**: Retrieve the list of monitors and their metada, including which one is primary is applicable
+- **Monitor list**: Retrieve the list of monitors and their metadata, including which one is primary.

 ### Input Handling
 - **Mouse events**: Generating mouse events associated with pointer motion, click, and scrolling events.